Riso-stratifications and a tree invariant: introduction

-With these ingredients, a tentative definition of the riso-stratification (which we call the \emph{shadow} of $\bX$) consists of letting its $d$-dimensional skeleton, which we denote by $\Sh_d$, consist of all those points $x \in \CC^n$ such that the riso-triviality space $\rtsp_{U_x}(\bX(K))$ is $d$-dimensional.
+We now give a tentative definition of the riso-stratification, which we call the \emph{shadow} of $\bX$: It is a partition of $\CC^n$ into sets $\Sh_0, \dots, \Sh_n$, where the \emph{$d$-dimensional skeleton} $\Sh_d$ consist of all those points $x \in \CC^n$ such that the riso-triviality space $\rtsp_{U_x}(\bX(K))$ is $d$-dimensional.
 We prove that $\Sh_d$ is constructible and that $\dim \Sh_d = d$ (unless it is empty).
 However, it might be that the topological closure of $\Sh_d$ is not contained in $\Sh_0 \cup \dots \cup \Sh_d$.
 We correct this by iterating the above procedure, taking the shadow of the tuple $(X, \Sh_0, \Sh_1, \dots, \Sh_n)$, and so on.
 This process stabilizes after $n$ steps at most (Proposition~\ref{prop:shadow:stabilizes}); the final result is the riso-stratification of $X$.
-We show that it is (in particular) a Whitney stratification of $\CC^n$ (Theorem~\ref{thm:whit}) and that $X$ is a union of some of its strata.
+To justify the term ``stratification'', we show that it satisfies Whitney's regularity conditions (Theorem~\ref{thm:whit}).